Send in-app messages

 You can send in-app messages as a part of any campaign or broadcast workflow.
 In addition to creating your message, you’ll also determine when and where your message will show up for your audience:

-- Page rules: the page that a person has to look at to see your message
+- Page rules: the pages and screens a person must visit to see your message.

-- Expiration: this determines how long a message will remains available a person.
+- Expiration: this determines how long a message will remain available to a person.
 It ensures that people only get relevant messages.

 When you send a message, people don’t necessarily see it right away!
 Your audience will see your in-app message when: